Conditions & Registry¶

 Creating Custom Conditions¶

-To create a new condition checker, define a function and decorate it with @ConditionRegistry.register.
+To create a new condition, define a class that inherits from Condition and decorate it with @ConditionRegistry.register.
+The registry uses the class's name attribute as the key.

 from pedre.plugins.game_context import GameContext